deltachat/deltachat-pages/en/serverguide.md

 POPS_PORT=127.0.0.1:995
 ```

-Then apply the changes with `sudo docker-compose up -d`.
+Then apply the changes with `sudo docker compose up -d`.

 ## Optional: No Logs, No Masters